ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/Design-dev.md

 ## xnsinit_list

-Custom initalizer list implementation.
+Custom initializer list implementation.
 Mainly because the goal of nslib is to **completely** avoid all of the standard headers

-Same functionality as std::initalizer_list.
+Same functionality as std::initializer_list.